E-Bike Servicing

 Remember to bring the key if you’re taking the bike to a shop for service.
 Always use the correct charger for your e-bike, as using the wrong one can damage the battery, even if it looks the same.

-Repairs and Waterproofing
+Repairs & Waterproofing

-While e-bike motors and batteries are sealed, it's still possible for water to get in without proper care.
+E-bikes are water-resistant, not waterproof.
+While e-bike motors and batteries are sealed, it’s still possible for water to get in without proper care.
 Avoid using a jet wash or fully submerging the bike to prevent damage.

 Extending the range of your e-bike’s battery